tigrawap/slit/README.md

 - **-** - Exclusive filter
 - **+** - Appending filter
 - **=** - Remove all filters
+- **C** - Stands for "Context", switches off/on all filters, helpful to get context of current line(which is first one on screen)
 - **W** - Wrap/Unwrap lines
 - **f/PageDown** - Page Down
 - **b/PageUp** - Page Up